crystal-lang/crystal-book/docs/tutorials/01_basics/04_strings.md

 puts %(I say: "Hello World!")
 ```

-Escape sequences and interpolation still works the same way.
+Escape sequences and interpolation still work the same way.

 !!! tip
     You can find more info on alternative delimiters in the [string literal reference](../../syntax_and_semantics/literals/string.md#percent-string-literals).

 ## Unicode

 Unicode is an international standard for representing text in many different writing systems.
-Besides letters of the latin alphabet used by English and many other languages, it includes several other character sets.
+Besides letters of the latin alphabet used by English and many other languages, it includes many other character sets.
 Not just for plain text, but the Unicode standard also includes emojis and icons.

-The following example uses the unicode character [`U+1F310` (*Globe with Meridians*)](https://codepoints.net/U+1F310) to address the world:
+The following example uses the Unicode character [`U+1F310` (*Globe with Meridians*)](https://codepoints.net/U+1F310) to address the world:

 ```{.crystal .crystal-play}
 puts "Hello 🌐"